 Yes, I know our debt free story should end there, BUT it doesn’t.

 Make sure to read part 2 of our debt free story where I share our $40,000+ stupid tax story, what we learned from it, and how we became 100% debt free again and plan to stay that way.

-I mentioned two Dave Ramsey terms in this post, so just in case you don’t know who he is, Dave Ramsey is the author of The Total Money Makeover as well as Financial Peace University, and his talk show, The Dave Ramsey Show.
+I mentioned two Dave Ramsey terms in this post.
+In case you don’t know who he is, Dave Ramsey is the author of The Total Money Makeover as well as Financial Peace University and has a talk show, The Dave Ramsey Show.
 He shares wisdom on getting out of debt and staying out of debt.
-You can check him out at Dave Ramsey.com.
+You can check him out at daveramsey.com

 - Our Debt-Free Story Part 2: Back Into Debt & Out Again